 Over five days you will explore the carved out landscape of Grand Canyon, punctuated by pine trees and old mines shafts – the exploratory ventures of gold-thirsty pioneers.
 With your guides beside you to share stories, answer questions, and introduce you to the diverse wildlife in this part of the canyon, allow yourself to be captivated by the grandeur of your surrounds.
 This guided backpacking trip, though not so very far away from the rim, leads you into a world apart, a place rich in canyon history, surprisingly isolated, full of wild beauty.

 After a hearty breakfast we break camp and continue our route along the casual rolling hills of the Tonto Trail.
 The Tonto Platform on which we hike is a flat plateau formed within the canyon and stretching it’s entire length, providing a “gut” in the middle of the otherwise vertical canyon cliffs.
 This amazing formation and the 95-mile trail (the longest in the canyon) built along it allows us this serene, secluded route through one of the Seven Natural Wonders of the World.
-We may see one other group of intrepid hikers as we move west, making our way out to a viewpoint over Grapevine Rapids on the Colorado River 2,000 feet below.
-After just 5.5 miles, we make camp at beautiful Grapevine Creek.
+We may see one other group of intrepid hikers as we move east, making our way out to a viewpoint over Grapevine Rapids on the Colorado River 2,000 feet below.
+After just 5.5 miles, we make camp at beautiful Cottonwood Creek.

 Skill level: Advanced